International Pension Issues on Divorce

 The issues discussed in this article also need to be considered in the reciprocal situation of an English divorce where a spouse has a pension interest overseas.
 The current position, as concluded by Mostyn J in Goyal v Goyal (No. 3) EWFC 1, is that the courts of England and Wales do not have the power to make a pension sharing order in respect of an offshore pension scheme.
 The existence of an overseas scheme will, however, be a relevant factor when the court exercises its powers and discretion in making a financial order under the Matrimonial Causes Act 1973.
 Where there is an English divorce and a spouse a pension overseas, it is important to seek local advice in that country as to how and if the English pension can be shared; that includes evidence as to whether an English pension sharing order would be recognised overseas.

-Charlotte Symes is an associate at Family Law in Partnership.
+Charlotte Symes is a Director at Family Law in Partnership.
 Many of Charlotte’s matters have an international element.
 Charlotte speaks fluent French and spent 18 months living in Paris working in French law firms.
 She has the expertise and experience to conduct client meetings in French.
-She advises on a wide range of family matters including:
+She advises on a wide range of family matters.